wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    If you have MiniConda installed:

-   <pre>/Users/mac/miniconda2/bin/python
+   <pre>/Users/mac/miniconda3/bin/python
    </pre>

-   If you have Anaconda installed:
+   If you have Anaconda installed and your user is "mac":

    <pre>/Users/mac/anaconda/bin/python
    </pre>